Frequently asked questions

 The NeuroBall is an orthotic device.
 That means it’s an appliance designed to stabilize or immobilize a body part, improve alignment, prevent deformities, protect against injury, and assist with motion or function.
 It keeps your hand open – in the position it should be – and ensures an ergonomic positioning for your thumb.
 It also allows you to train your wrist and fingers, which helps you to practice interacting with objects in the real world.

-The NeuroBall is compatible with all Android smartphones and tablets (the minimum requirements are a Quad-core processor, 1.3 GHz and 2GB RAM.)
+The NeuroBall is compatible with all iOS iPhones and iPads (with iOS 9.0 and above) and all Android smartphones and tablets (the minimum requirements are a Quad-core processor, 1.3 GHz and 2GB RAM.)

 We recommend that you use a tablet rather than a smartphone, because our users tell us that the activities and games used to train your hand work much better on bigger screens.